 The Douala Basin lies southeast of the Cameroon volcanic trend, which forms the northern limit of the basin.
-The basin extends south into the neighboring country of Equatorial Guinea, where recoverable oil reserves of approximately 525 Mmbbl are being produced from the Late Cretaceous Ceiba and Northern Block G oil developments.
+The basin extends south into the neighboring country of Equatorial Guinea, where oil is being produced from the Late Cretaceous Ceiba and Northern Block G developments.
 Notably, the Northern Block G and Ceiba fields were discovered by Triton, which was led by current members of the Kosmos technical and management teams.
 More recently, the northern part of the Douala Basin has seen successful drilling in the Miocene, with several oil and natural gas discoveries by Noble.
 Miocene uplift has resulted in the present day onshore part of the basin containing deepwater, Late Cretaceous reservoirs and seals.
-Based on industry drilling results and production history, we estimate that reservoirs in this basin have a mean hydrocarbon yield of 390 barrels of oil equivalent per acre-foot.
 The onshore part of the basin is characterized by low-lying ground covered in forest, swamps and plantations.